magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 Gallery is displayed consistently across all supported browsers and is responsive - it sizes correctly on mobile devices and desktops.

-The gallery widget uses the <a href="http://fotorama.io/">jQuery Fotorama library</a>.
+The gallery widget uses the <a href="http://fotorama.io/">Fotorama widget</a>.

-The important feature of the gallery widget implementation is the possibility to configure the wiget options in the `view.xml` configuration file of a theme.
+The important feature of the gallery widget implementation is the possibility to configure the widget options in the `view.xml` configuration file of a theme.

-The gallery widget source is <a href="{{site.mage2000url}}lib/web/mage/gallery/gallery.js">lib/web/mage/gallery/gallery.js</a>
+The gallery widget source code is <a href="{{site.mage2000url}}lib/web/mage/gallery/gallery.js">lib/web/mage/gallery/gallery.js</a>

 The gallery magnifier source is <a href="{{site.mage2000url}}lib/web/magnifier/magnify.js"> lib/web/magnifier/magnify.js</a>.